ikyle53/data-structures-and-algorithms/code-challenge1/README.md

 # Reverse an Array
-The challenge is to whiteboard a solution for reversing an array using a function named reverseArray
+The challenge is to whiteboard (using a visual) a solution for reversing an array using a function named reverseArray

 ## Whiteboard Process
 ![code-challenge1.png](code-challenge1.png)